Dhaneti: History

-Dhaneti has been marked as one of the megalith site of Kutch alongwith more famous Dholavira.
+Dhaneti has been marked as one of the megalithic sites of Kutch along with more famous Dholavira.

-About the history of Dhaneti, the village holds a special place in the annals of KGK Community, who entered Kutch and founded the village, fought a battle on the land of the Dhaneti village in late the 12th century around 1177–78 A.D.
+About the history of Dhaneti, the village holds a special place in the annals of the Kutch Gurjar Kshatriya community, who migrated from Saurashtra to Kutch and founded the village, fought a battle on the land of the Dhaneti village in the late 12th century around 1177–78 A.D.
 (V.S.
-1234) and got themselves established and settled at this village under the leadership of Patel Ganga Maru.
+1234) and established themselves.
+They settled at this village under the leadership of Patel Ganga Maru.

 Even today, intricate paliyas or memorial stones of their dadas or shurapuras (the ancestors who died while fighting) and deris (pyre alters) of their Satis are standing there near the village pond and other areas of the village, as a mute witness to the war that was fought on this land by these Gurjar Kshatriyas, who are known as Mistris of Kutch.

 Today, almost a thousand years after the war, the community people visit Dhaneti to pay respect to these memorial stones, built in memory of their forefathers, who gave up their lives fighting to defend their next generations.